 Is hypnosis safe?

 From time to time you hear stories about the dangers of hypnosis.
 Supposed hypnosis dangers include getting stuck in hypnosis, having sex and not remembering it, giving away all your money.
 These 'hypnosis dangers' stories are all nonsense.
-If it was true, all I would have to do is go to the bank, hypnotize the manager to give me all the money, then forget I was ever there.
-Sadly, it doesn't work.
+Hypnosis doesn't work that way.

 There are no dangers of hypnosis.
 The most common stories are about how some person somewhere was up on stage and then died afterwards.
 The fact is that millions of people go up on stage each year and none of them die from it.
 The dangers of hypnosis are the same as the dangers of eating grapes.
-Each year thousands of people die in hospital after eating grapes that visitors bring.
+Each year thousands of people die in hospital after eating green grapes.
 Nobody seriously believes that it is the grapes that causes people to die in hospital.

 There is nothing in your own mind that can harm you, and modern hypnotherapy does not go back to old hurts and open them up again.

 Will I reveal my secrets?
 You will not say anything you would not divulge normally and you won't talk in your sleep or anything like that.
 If the hypnotist touches on anything that you do not want to deal with then your subconscious mind will just ignore the suggestion.
 You won't tell the hypnotist any secrets, but you might tell yourself some.